vtman/novoUoM/README.md

 <h3 id="link_timeDiff">timeDifference3t: time diffrences between events</h3>

 We use the sorted binary files and for each channel (to be more precise, the <tt>CB</tt> value, which is <tt>16*Board + Channel</tt>), we find the time of the latest event.
 So, for each new event, we calculate the distance to events related to all other <tt>CB</tt> values.
 If the distance falls within a range, we increment the corresponding counter.
 In some sense, this process allows us to compute statistics for pairs of coincident events (whether or not they are related to real events; this does not matter).
+Events for channels <tt>14</tt> and <tt>15</tt> are ignored here.

 <h4>Parameters</h4>